 |Robert Clive (EIC)||

 |Mir Jafar (Commander-in-Chief of Nawab’s army)||

 |Jagat Seth (Influential Banker)||

 Effects of Battle of Plassey

-- The Battle of Plassey resulted in the end of French forces.
+- The Battle of Plassey resulted at the end of the French forces.

 - Mir Jafar was crowned as the Nawab of Bengal

 - Mir Jafar was unhappy with the position and instigated the Dutch to attack the British in order to consolidate his foundation.

 - Battle of Chinsura was fought between the Dutch and British forces on November 25, 1759.

 - The British installed Mir Qasim as the Nawab of Bengal.